backstage/backstage/plugins/scaffolder/api-report.md

 import { TaskSpec } from '@backstage/plugin-scaffolder-common';
 import { TemplateEntityV1beta2 } from '@backstage/plugin-scaffolder-common';

+// Warning: (ae-forgotten-export) The symbol "FieldExtensionComponent" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "createScaffolderFieldExtension" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)